some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Between the messages sent in the Repetition Phase the delay is doubled.
+After each message sent in the Repetition Phase the delay is doubled.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_73